-An East Asian client in her 80’s recalls the time her car broke down on the road.
-Her children were in elementary school back then.
-She says no one helped her because her children were half-Black.
-As I validate her anger and sadness, she shares more of her life story—marked by her struggle as an immigrant with limited English proficiency, difficult inter-racial marriage and divorce, and suicidal ideation.
+An older Asian client shares her past memories with anger and sadness.
+She starts to share more of her life story as I validate her feelings— her struggle as an immigrant with limited English proficiency, difficult inter-racial marriage, and suicidal ideation.
 Knitting and sewing have been not only her vocation but also her coping mechanism throughout her life.
 In one session, she hands me a knitted washcloth as a gift.
 “This is for you so that you will remember me.”
 As I receive it, I wonder how much of her life she spent feeling invisible and forgotten.

-Tears roll down my East Asian female client’s face as she makes a card for herself in my office.
-The card is sent to her past self who spent time in a predominantly White high school years ago.
+Tears rolls down an Asian female client’s face as she writes a letter to herself in my office.
+The letter is sent to her past self who spent time in a predominantly White school years ago.
 There she felt inferior to White individuals and pressure to outperform them as a way to prove her worth.
 She writes of the fatigue that came with the effort to behave like a (White) American in order to be accepted.
 She reads the card aloud, with words of affirmation and understanding to her past self.
-My own eyes tear up.
+I witness her words and emotions.
 I talk about the cost and pain of assimilation and share some of my own experiences with it, so she knows she is not alone.

 Seeing my AANHPI clients from multi-layered perspectives